sea-kg/ctf01d/README.md

 ### 2. Prepare checker script

-You can write checker in any language, but you need to install expected requirements to Dockerfile with jury system
+You can write checker in any language, but you need to add requirements installation into Dockerfile with jury system

 For example Dockerfile.jury with a jury: